 Atherosclerosis can affect all large and medium-sized arteries, including the coronary, carotid, and cerebral arteries; the aorta; its branches; and major arteries of the extremities.
 It is the leading cause of morbidity and mortality in the US and in most developed countries.
-In recent years, age-related mortality attributable to atherosclerosis has been decreasing, but in 2015, cardiovascular disease (CVD), primarily coronary and cerebrovascular atherosclerosis still caused almost 15 million deaths worldwide (> 25% of all deaths ).
-In the US, > 800,000 people died of CVD in 2014, corresponding to almost 1 in 3 of all deaths (2).
+In recent years, age-related mortality attributable to atherosclerosis has been decreasing, but in 2016, cardiovascular disease (CVD), primarily coronary and cerebrovascular atherosclerosis still caused about 18 million deaths worldwide (> 30% of all deaths [1 General references Atherosclerosis is characterized by patchy intimal plaques (atheromas) that encroach on the lumen of medium-sized and large arteries; the plaques contain lipids, inflammatory cells, smooth muscle... read more ]).
+In the US, > 800,000 people died of CVD in 2016, corresponding to almost 1 in 3 of all deaths (2 General references Atherosclerosis is characterized by patchy intimal plaques (atheromas) that encroach on the lumen of medium-sized and large arteries; the plaques contain lipids, inflammatory cells, smooth muscle... read more ).
 Atherosclerosis is rapidly increasing in prevalence in developing countries, and as people in developed countries live longer, incidence will increase.
 Atherosclerosis is the leading cause of death worldwide.

-The earliest visible lesion of atherosclerosis is the fatty streak, which is an accumulation of lipid-laden foam cells in the intimal layer of the artery.
+The fatty streak is the earliest visible lesion of atherosclerosis; it is an accumulation of lipid-laden foam cells in the intimal layer of the artery.

 The atherosclerotic plaque is the hallmark of atherosclerosis; it is an evolution of the fatty streak and has 3 major components: